-Great Smoky Mountains National Park Weekend Getaway
+Great Smoky Mountains National Park Travel Guide

 Great Smoky Mountains National Park lies along the borderlands of North Carolina and Tennessee and runs along the ridge of the Smoky Mountains, which are part of the Blue Ridge Mountains, which themselves are part of the Appalachian Mountains.
 The park’s draws 20 million visitors per year, making it the most visited of all U.S. national parks.